Spending a little money to promote your book can go a long way.

 This above quote is a good reason many authors are reluctant to spend money on book marketing and author promotion.
 Much of what is spent seems wasted; as book sales don’t necessarily give you a quick return on your advertising investment.

 If you expect book marketing, advertising and promotion to work within a week, or a month, stop here and don’t spend a cent because you will be spending your money for all the wrong reasons.

-Book marketing, advertising and promotion should have long-term goals and expectations; because from the time you decide to invest money in promotion, it is going to take some time for any sales momentum to build.
+Book marketing, advertising and book promotion should have long-term goals and expectations; because from the time you decide to invest money in book promotion, it is going to take some time for any sales momentum to build.

 The other difficult decision to make comes a little later when you need to decide whether to continue spending your money, even though you haven’t seen any reasonable sales increase during the first stages or cycles of your promotion.
 ‘Am I throwing good money after bad?’

-The key to successful book marketing is not to be seen once, but to be seen often, and if possible, regularly.
+The key to successful book marketing is not to be seen once, but to be seen often, and if possible, very regularly.